ShieldCoin/electrum-xsh3/README.rst

-Electrum-LTC - Lightweight Litecoin client
+Electrum-XSH - Lightweight Litecoin client
 ==========================================

-Electrum-LTC is a port of Electrum, the Bitcoin wallet, to Litecoin.
+Electrum-XSH is a port of Electrum, the Bitcoin wallet, to Litecoin.

 ::